HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

   # extraEnvironmentSecrets is a list of extra environment variables to set in the deplyoment, empty by default
   extraEnvironmentSecrets: {}

+app:
+  # HA mode: adjust according to your resources
+  replicas: 1
   # Ingress config for Label Studio
-app:
   ingress:
     host: studio.yourdomain.com
     # You may need to set path to '/*' in order to use this with ALB ingress controllers.